-Hello, I’m a news applications developer at the Atlanta Journal-Constitution.
-My work has also appeared in the LA Times, San Francisco Chronicle and San Jose Mercury News.
+Hello, I’m a data journalist/developer at WBUR, Boston’s NPR station.
+I was previously at the Boston Globe, Atlanta Journal-Constitution, and Mid-day, a newspaper in Mumbai where I led its first data journalism efforts.
+My work has also appeared in the San Francisco Chronicle and San Jose Mercury News.

 Crime in India